 The completed proxy, together with the power of attorney or other authority, if any, under which the proxy was signed, or a notarially certified copy of the power of attorney or other authority, must be delivered to Computershare Investor Services Inc., Proxy Department, at 100 University Avenue, 8th Floor, Toronto, Ontario, Canada M5J 2Y1, or by telephone, internet or facsimile (in accordance with the instructions provided in the form of proxy delivered herewith), by 8:00 a.m.
-(Mountain time) / 10 a.m.
-(Eastern time) on Friday, April 30, 2021 or at least 48 hours (excluding Saturdays, Sundays and holidays) before the time that the Meeting is to be reconvened after any adjournment of the Meeting.
+(Mountain time) / 10:00 a.m.
+(Eastern time) on Monday, May 2, 2022 or at least 48 hours (excluding Saturdays, Sundays and holidays) before the time that the Meeting is to be reconvened after any adjournment of the Meeting.
 The deadline for the deposit of proxies may be waived or extended by the Chair of the Meeting at the Chair's discretion without notice.
+Shareholders who hold common shares through Euroclear Sweden AB, which common shares trade on the NASDAQ Stockholm, are not registered holders of common shares for the purposes of voting at the Meeting and the deadline for voting may be different than as stated above.
+See "Advice to Holders of Euroclear Sweden Registered Common Shares" below.